css-materials/course-site/content/faq/_index.md

 ---
 date: "2023-09-22T00:00:00-05:00"
 draft: false
-title: ""
+title: "Syllabus & FAQ"
 toc: true
 type: book
 weight: 1
 ---

-This section contains common questions and general information about the course.
+This section contains information about the course and common questions.
 Click to the titles listed to the left.